-For the year ended September 30, 2020, the Sponsor will recognize a Pension Expense of \$36,488,489.
+For the year ended September 30, 2020, the Sponsor has recognized a Pension Expense of \$36,488,489.
 On September 30, 2020, the Sponsor reported Deferred Outflows of Resources and Deferred Inflows of Resources related to pensions from the following sources:

+Deferred Outflows of Deferred Inflows of

+Resources Resources

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between Expected and Actual Experience Changes of assumptions 9,635,491 12,746,772 9,156,962 3,583,902 Net difference between Projected and Actual Earnings on Pension Plan investments Employer contributions subsequent to the measurement date - TBD 29,778,774 Total TBD \$ 42,519,638
+Differences between Expected and Actual Experience 9,635,491 9,156,962

+Changes of assumptions 12,746,772 3,583,902

+Net difference between Projected and Actual Earnings on Pension Plan investments - 29,778,774

+Employer contributions subsequent to the measurement date 15,447,641

+Total \$ 37,829,904 \$ 42,519,638

-The outcome of the Deferred Outflows of resources related to pensions resulting from Employer contributions subsequent to the measurement date will be recognized as a reduction of the Net Pension Liability in the year ended September 30, 2020.
+The outcome of the Deferred Outflows of resources related to pensions resulting from Employer contributions subsequent to the measurement date has been recognized as a reduction of the Net Pension Liability in the year ended September 30, 2020.
 Other amounts reported as Deferred Outflows of Resources and Deferred Inflows of Resources related to pensions will be recognized in Pension Expense as follows: